-Depending on the brand, human growth hormone may come in different pharmaceutical forms.
+Depending on the brand, the human growth hormone may come in different pharmaceutical forms.
 The medication form affects the way the drug should be taken.
 Legit manufacturers always provide instructions on how to inject HGH.
 Still, don’t hesitate to ask your doctor to teach you how to self-inject.
 Apply the dosage your doctor prescribes you, and don’t change the HGH brand without a consultation.

 Preparing for HGH injection

 HGH medications come in several forms.
 It can be a powder, prefilled or preloaded syringes, or pens.
-Depending on the medication form, you should learn how to get the correct dose and how to put an injection.
+Depending on the medication form, you should learn how to get the correct dose and how to make an injection.

 If your drug comes in powder, you should first delude it with bacteriostatic water.
 The general rule for mixing dehydrated HGH is to make it slow to avoid lumps in an active substance.
 Use different syringes for injection and reconstitution.

 Prefilled pens might be more convenient, as you don’t have to prepare the drug and the administration is simple.
 Also, pens contain several doses and can be reused until the drug runs out.
 Keeping HGH in vials often leads to spoiled drugs.